marcstreeter/marcstreeterdev-manifests/cookiecutter-templates/react/{{cookiecutter.project_slug}}/README.md

 - Storybook stories with interactive controls
 - Colocated test patterns

-Explore the `src/` directory to see these patterns in action.

 ## Deployment

-This project is configured for deployment with:
+This project is meant for deployment with GitHub Actions CI/CD to Github Pages
-- Docker containerization
-- Kubernetes manifests
-- Tilt for development
-- GitHub Actions CI/CD

-See the `manifests/` directory for deployment configuration.